 HO–6

-HO-6 policies are named perils policies which generally protect coverage for:
+HO-6 policies are named perils policies that generally cover:

 • Damage from aircrafts or vehicles